jtmelton/appsensor/analysis-engines/appsensor-analysis-rules/README.md

 How does it work?
 ------------
-A Rule is made up of one or more Expressions.
-An Expression is a group of Monitor Points and operators seperated by chronological order using THEN operators. i.e. in our example "dp1 and dp2 or dp3" is one expression while "dp4" is another expression.
-A Rule will generate an Attack only if each of it's Expressions evaluates to true and has been triggered within its window of time.

-An Expression is made up of one or more Clauses.
-A Clause is a a group of monitor points separated by the OR operator. i.e. in our example "dp1 and dp2" and "dp3" would be clauses of the first expression, while the only clause in the second expression would be "dp4"
-An Expression will evaluate to true and be triggered only if each of it's Clauses evalutes to true and has been triggered within its window of time.
+A Rule has several pieces, with the most basic unit being a Monitor Point.
+A Monitor Point is essentially the same thing as a Detection Point, except that it cannot trigger Attacks on it's own.
+Where a configured Detection Point stands alone and will generate an Attack when their Threshold is crossed, a configured Monitor Point can only be a part of a Rule and does not generate an attack when it's Threshold is crossed.
+Rather only when the proper configuration of Monitor Points in a Rule definition are triggered will the Rule then generate an Attack.

 ![Rule Structure](images/rule-structure.png)

+A Rule is made up of one or more Expressions, where an Expression is just a group of Monitor Points along with AND and OR operators.
+Expressions are separated within a Rule in chronological order by the THEN operators.
+A Rule will generate an Attack only if *each* of it's Expressions evaluate to true.
+All Expression must be triggered within an interval of time called the Rule's window.

+An Expression is made up of one or more Clauses, where a Clause is a a group of monitor points along with AND operators.
+Clauses are separated within an Expression by the OR operator.
+An Expression will evaluate to true and be triggered if *atleast one* of it's Clauses evalutes to true.
+A Clause must be triggered within an interval of time called the Expression's window.

-A Clauses is made up of one or more Monitor Points.
-A Monitor Point represents a specific sensor and is separated within a Clause by the AND operator.
+A Clauses is made up of one or more Monitor Points, where a Monitor Point represents a specific sensor.
+Monitor Points are separated within a Clause by the AND operator.
-A Monitor Point is essentially the same thing as a Detection Point, except that they cannot trigger Attacks on their own.
-Where a configured Detection Point stands alone and will generate an Attack when their Threshold is crossed, a configured Monitor Point can only be a part of a Rule and does not generate an attack when it's Threshold is crossed.
-Rather only when the proper configuration of Monitor Points in a Rule definition are triggered will the Rule then generate an Attack. i.e. each sensor in our example represents a Monitor Point.
-A Clause will evaluate to true and be triggered only if each of its Monitor Points is triggered.
+A Clause will evaluate to true and be triggered only if *each* of its Monitor Points is triggered.

 How do I use it?
 ------------